sanoff/codingassignments/CSharp/Readme.txt

 There are two projects in this solution:

  - QuadPay.Domain contains a few domain objects for you to work with.
 You'll notice some of the necessary implementation is stubbed out and marked with TODOs.
-This is not a superset of method/property signatures.
-Feel free to add more as you see fit.
+There may be some methods or properties missing, feel free to add more as you see fit.

  - QuadPay.Test contains a few example xUnit Unit Tests (all failing).

  See if you can get the existing tests passing by fleshing out the missing PaymentPlan implementations.
-Also make sure to add new tests to increase coverage and insure each test is properly checking all edge cases/gotchas you can think of.
+Also make sure to add new tests to increase coverage and ensure each test is properly checking all edge cases/gotchas you can think of.

 --------------------------

 If you're feeling ambitious and have extra time, put some thought into what other questions we might ask of our Domain model and what other functionality might be required in a PaymentPlan that does not exist in this version and have a go with implementing it.

 Example 1:
-Customer Lucy Smith has multiple PaymentPlans (Orders) with varying statuses:
+Customer Rose Ortiz has multiple PaymentPlans (Orders) with varying statuses:
-    How would you calculate Lucy's on-time payment ratio so we can decide if we want to let Lucy make more purchases with QuadPay?
+    How would you calculate Rose's on-time payment ratio so we can decide if we want to let Rose make more purchases with QuadPay?
 (Feel free to implement this as a Service)
     Is there a better way to model this domain to make this calculation more straightforward?
-    What if we wanted to calculate Lucy's Current exposure (sum of all Outstanding Installment amounts)?
+    What if we wanted to calculate Rose's Current exposure (sum of all Outstanding Installment amounts)?

 Example 2:
-Customer Johnny B. Lately is having trouble keeping up with his current PaymentPlan (e.g. 25% every 2 weeks).
-We'd like to be able to offer Johnny a new PaymentPlan with a schedule that better fits his pay schedule and cash flow (e.g. 15% every 4 weeks).
+Customer Alan Delgado is having trouble keeping up with his current PaymentPlan (e.g. 25% every 2 weeks).
+We'd like to be able to offer Alan a new PaymentPlan with a schedule that better fits his pay schedule and cash flow (e.g. 15% every 4 weeks).
     What would be your approach to implementing support for this?
     Would you create new Installments in the existing PaymentPlan?
     Create a new PaymentPlan?
-Try to anticipate what sort of issues we might encounter (e.g. after the migration and a few new 15% payments are taken, Johnny is refunded 70% of his original order amount).
+Try to anticipate what sort of issues we might encounter (e.g. after the migration and a few new 15% payments are taken, the Merchant for Alan's order issues a refund for 70% of the original order amount after he returns part of his order).